mnieber/aspiration/README.md

 ```

 At this point, the host function accepts callbacks, but we still have to implement them.
-This is done with the addCallbacks function, which installs the callbacks in the class instance that contains
+This is done with the `addCallbacks` function, which installs callbacks for every host function in the
+host class instance.
-the host function(s).
-In the example below, notice first that the callback
+In the example below, we install callbacks for `selectItem` in the `Selection` host class instance.
-function has a `this` that is bound to the callbacks object, and second that the callbacks object
+Notice first that the callback has a `this` argument that is bound to the callbacks object, and second that the
-contains the arguments that were passed into the host function (in this case: selectionParams).
+callbacks object contains the host function arguments (in this case: `selectionParams`).
+Finally, note that
-In addition to `selectItem` you may specify a `enter` and `exit` callback that are called at the start
-and the end of the host function.
+you may specify a `enter` and `exit` callback that are called at the start and the end of the host function.

 ```
 const selection = new Selection();
 addCallbacks(
   selection,
   {
+    selectItem: {
       selectItem(this: Selection_select) {
         console.log(`Make a selection using params {this.selectionParams}`)
       },
       enter(this: Selection_select) {},
       exit(this: Selection_select) {},
+    }
   }
 )
 ```